jedisct1/libsodium-doc/advanced/scalar_multiplication.md

 # Point\*scalar multiplication (X25519)

-Sodium provides an API to multiply a point on the Curve25519 curve.

-This can be used as a building block to construct key exchange mechanisms, or more generally to compute a public key from a secret key.
+Sodium provides an API for X25519, the Diffie-Hellman function over Curve25519 defined in [RFC 7748](https://www.rfc-editor.org/rfc/rfc7748.txt).
+It performs clamped scalar multiplication on the u-coordinate of points, and is specifically designed for key exchange.
+It can be used to compute a shared secret from two parties' keys, or to derive an X25519 public key from a secret key.

 On current libsodium versions, you generally want to use the [`crypto_kx`](../key_exchange/README.md) API for key exchange instead.